JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 ### Pelargonium Morphology: Fruit and Flower

 The _Pelargonium_ is a perennial bush, with a strong and aromatic smell and a long bloom period.
-There are approximately 300 species of _Pelargonium_, originating from Southern Africa, St. Helena, Asia Minor, Madagascar, and Australia.

 !["The stork brings its young a frog," Norway, Sverresborg Trøndelag Folkemuseum, Europeana](https://api.europeana.eu/thumbnail/v2/url.json?size=w400&type=IMAGE&uri=http%3A%2F%2Fmm.dimu.no%2Fimage%2F01SzmY7g3Z%3Fdimension%3D800x800){: .right}

 The particular morphology of the plant actually lends the genus its name; _Pelargonium_ comes from the Greek word _pelargos_ ("stork”) which alludes to the long, almost beak-shaped fruit.